auguryChris/financial_forecasting_analysis/data/readme.md

-Intro to remote data storage
+data/Intro to remote data storage

 Tutorial is here: https://dvc.org/doc/start/data-and-model-versioning data

-0. Make sure you have the config.local file in your .dvc folder. (email) In command line (terminal) do the following:
+0. Make sure you have the config.local file in your .dvc folder. (email)
+00. Make sure you have dvc installed locally https://dvc.org/doc/install In command line (terminal) do the following:
 Open a terminal window
 1. cd youprojectdirecty/.git/